jacobwilliams/fastnml/README.md

 ### Documentation

-The documentation for the current `master` branch can be found [here](https://jacobwilliams.github.io/fastnml/).
+The API documentation for the current `master` branch can be found [here](https://jacobwilliams.github.io/fastnml/).
 This is generated with `pdoc3` by running `pdoc --html fastnml --force`.

 ### Dependencies